-Paper money revolutionised the economy when it was introduced (In Europe during the 17th century, though it was around from the end of the first millennium in China) however now it is getting old.
+Paper money revolutionized the economy when it was introduced (In Europe during the 17th century, though it was around from the end of the first millennium in China) however now it is getting old.
 We are increasingly moving towards a cashless society.
 Money will change hands using cards, the internet and mobile phones.
 Cheques are already a victim of the convenience of electronic money, could cash be next?

 Cheques are a thing of the past, direct debits have taken over